Salah posts brilliant video laughing off Mane incident

+Mohamed Salah posted an incredible video to dismiss suggestions he had fallen out with Liverpool team-mate Sadio Mane.

-Mane reacted angrily after being substituted during Liverpool's 3-0 win over Burnley on 1 September (AEST), supposedly because Salah had failed to pass to him for a scoring opportunity.
+Mane reacted angrily after being substituted during Liverpool's 3-0 win over Burnley on August 31, supposedly because Salah had failed to pass to him for a scoring opportunity.

 However, the Egypt international moved to play down any supposed animosity between the star forwards.